Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 This portfolio has two disadvantages over the one with U.S. ETFs:

-If your broker does not give you access to U.S. ETF and you do not want to change, then go ahead and invest with European ETFs!
+If your broker does not provide you with access to U.S. ETFs and you do not want to change, then invest with European ETFs!

 Conclusion